victormelatti/AI-editor/README.md

-# AI_editor
+# AI editor
-AI agent to assist edotors with data queries
+AI agent to assist editors with data queries